gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/publish-procedure.md

 ### Update the main release

+* go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases) page
-Add a reference to the package.
-Copy from a previous release.
+* copy the text related to the EPP package from a previous release
+* paste to the current release, updating the link

 ## Share on Facebook